 The word “parish” comes from the Greek word meaning “a way station”.
 It can mean a home away from home, a place of hospitality for the wayfarer and stranger.
-We wish for our parish community to be a gathering place for our parish family and all who are on the journey to the fullness of the Kingdom of God revealed in Jesus Christ while sojourners in this earthly realm.Celebrating our church building's 60th anniversary
+We wish for our parish community to be a gathering place for our parish family and all who are on the journey to the fullness of the Kingdom of God revealed in Jesus Christ while sojourners in this earthly realm.Documents pertaining to the Pastoral Plan for Parish Renewal and Restructuring

 The Parish of the Purification of the Blessed Virgin Mary (today St. Mary) began in 1858 when Fr.
 Peter Peters began celebrating Mass with a small group of Catholic families that settled in the coal-mining town of Trenton, Illinois.
 The people gathered for Mass in the home of Thomas McMahon and in the public school until a church was built in 1864 (with seating capacity of 200), at which time records of funerals and baptisms began to be kept.
 There was no resident pastor until Fr.
 Anthony Brefeld arrived in 1868.
 Before this time priests came from Highland, Aviston, and Breese.